wireapp/wire-server-deploy/offline/single_hetzner_machine_installation.md

 # Scope

-This document gives exact instructions for performing an offline installation of Wire on a single VM from Hetzner. it uses the KVM based virtual machine system to create all of the required virtual machines.
+This document gives exact instructions for performing an offline demo installation of Wire on a single dedicated Hetzner server.
+It uses the KVM based virtual machine system to create all of the required virtual machines.

-Bootstrapping a single dedicated Hetzner server for virtual machine deployment as well as wire-server-deploy artifact download has largely been automated with ansible and bash.
+Bootstrapping a single dedicated Hetzner server for virtual machine deployment, the wire-server-deploy artifact download as well as the wire-server k8s installation have been fully automated.

 ## Use the hetzner robot console to create a new server.